Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

 4. Create a project with **Name** and **Key** as **MyShuttle**.

-   - **Name**: Name of the SonarQube project that will be displayed on the web interface
+   - **Name**: Name of the SonarQube project that will be displayed on the web interface.

-   - **Branch**[Optional]: Track the quality of short-lived and long-lived code branches
+   - **Branch**[Optional]: Code branch which is tracked and reviewed for quality of code.

-   - **Key**: The SonarQube project key that is unique for each project
+   - **Key**: The SonarQube project key that is unique for each project.

    <img src="images/project_creation.png">